Accelerated Degree Financial Aid Policies

 SAP is reviewed at the end of each semester.
 Students who do not meet SAP are notified by receiving an official letter from the Office of Financial Aid and via email.
 There are two repercussions in the event a student does not meet one or more of the above requirements: Financial Aid Warning Status or Financial Aid Disqualification Status.

 Financial Aid Warning Status: Students who do not meet the standards of satisfactory academic progress will be on Warning Status for his/her next term of attendance.
 During this period, the student is still allowed to receive their federal/state/institutional financial aid.
 Certain merit scholarships, which require the student to maintain a specified grade point average, may be affected.

-Financial Aid Disqualification Status: Students who fail to meet the standards of satisfactory academic progress after a semester on probation will become disqualified from receiving further financial assistance from federal, state and/or Concordia-Chicago funds.
+Financial Aid Disqualification Status: Students who fail to meet the standards of satisfactory academic progress after a semester on warning will become disqualified from receiving further financial assistance from federal, state and/or Concordia-Chicago funds.
 This includes eligibility for grants, student loans, parent loans, CUC need-based and merit scholarships and CUC faculty/staff waivers.